Art'scool (Guided School Tours)

 - First Student will invoice the Albright-Knox Art Gallery after the date of your tour and will receive payment for your buses.

 Schedule your bus through your district or a private bus company.

 Your district or bus company must invoice the Albright-Knox Art Gallery after the date of your tour in order to receive payment for your buses up to $140 per bus.
 Any additional costs are the responsibility of the school or district.

 Please advise your district or bus company to send all invoices to:

 Buffalo, New York 14222-1096

-The Albright-Knox Education team has developed lesson plans that correspond to the Gallery’s Collection and special exhibitions.
+The Albright-Knox Education team has developed lesson plans that correspond to the museum’s Collection and special exhibitions.